Get home bag backpack

 Clothes, Scarfs, and Bandanas

-If you are trapped in the wilderness or on the road, T-shirts, shorts, or undergarments are needed for the first 3 hours.
-It would be best if you changed your clothes to stay warm and survive in unfavorable weather.
-Apart from clothes, you'll also need a scarf or a bandana, just like this UST Survival Bandana.
+If trapped in the wilderness or on the road, you will need T-shirts, shorts, or undergarments for the first three hours.
+Changing your clothes to stay warm and survive unfavorable weather is best.

 Compass and Map